 As discussed previously, the timer is set to count down five minutes.
-If you want to change the length of time and the behavior of the timer, highlight the Setup tab on the Main Menu, and select the Timers Setup sub tab.
+If you want to change the length of time and the behavior of the timer, open the Timers Setup tab on the Main Menu.

 NOTE: You can set the timer countdown for up to 60 minutes.